 Please note: A non refundable $500 deposit is required at time of application.
 Auto payment plans available on request.
-Please visit the Akhanda Yoga site for YTT Refund Policies.
+Please note our YTT refund policy.

 I am ever amazed as to how I jumped into my first yoga class more than a decade ago (2000).
 At that time I was overly shy, cautious and would rarely stray into the unknown.
 To be honest I knew nothing about yoga.
 But there seemed to be some kind of energetic pull that brought me to class that day and continued to draw me back time and time again.

 Over the years my practice naturally led to teaching, as I taught my first class in 2004.
 Although I was nervous I experienced an overwhelming sense of gratitude to share the wonderful gift of yoga and the breath.
 I knew then and there that teaching would be a path I would explore more deeply in the future.
 From that point on I subbed and assisted classes under the guidance of my teachers, Deb and Lacie.
 However, it wasn’t until finishing my Bachelor of Design that I was able to furthur my training.
 First completing the 200YTT Ashtanga training and later the Sattva training with Rameen Peyrow, then traveling to India to study with the ever blissful Yogi Vishvketu at his ashram for the 200YTT in 2010 and 500YTT in 2012 .
 I feel blessed to have had such wonderful opportunities to immerse myself in the practice of yoga.
 I truly believe that yoga has guided me in ways that I may not even realize yet and thus have chosen to dedicate this life to the discovery of the self and ultimately union.

 Although I discovered asana practice in 1995, it was not until 2010 that I truly dedicated myself to my practice.
 In the meantime I plunged heart (and head) first into an exploration of yogic philosophy – though non-dual teachings and satsangs as well as studying Kundalini Yoga and traditional Vedanta with some excellent teachers in the San Francisco Bay Area and Australia.